pnp/blog/content/post/how-to-get-started-with-http-requests-in-power-automate.md

 Power Automate offers you a huge variety of connectors and within those connectors, many actions which you can use to automate your processes.
-But although we have so many options, this won\'t cover everything you need or that you might want to build in Power Automate, which is why we have an HTTP action in Power Automate as well.
+But although we have so many options, this won't cover everything you need or that you might want to build in Power Automate, which is why we have an HTTP action in Power Automate as well.
 With the HTTP action we can invoke a REST API.

 ### What is a REST API?

 Wait but what?
-Ok, let\'s slow down a little bit.
+Ok, let's slow down a little bit.
 What is a REST API and would we want to invoke that?

 API is -yet again- an acronym for **application programming